-The results of this study support the Retrieved Context Theory account of episodic memory and temporal contiguity.
-Consistent with the predictions of Retrieved Context Theory, a significant TCE was observed, regardless of encoding intentionality or the timescale of item presentation.
+The results of this study support the retrieved context theory account of episodic memory and temporal contiguity.
+Consistent with the predictions of retrieved context theory, a significant TCE was observed, regardless of encoding intentionality or the timescale of item presentation.
 A model based on the theory was able to simultaneously fit patterns of high overall recall but modest temporal contiguity in the data.
 Finally, we demonstrated that the observed temporal contiguity was not a result of recency alone, consistent with the theory's qualitative claim.
-By fitting constrained sub-models, we demonstrated that context drift during recall as a result of context reinstatement, as well as context drift during encoding, are a critical components of memory search.
+By fitting constrained submodels, we demonstrated that context drift during recall as a result of context reinstatement, as well as context drift during encoding, are a critical components of memory search.
 A notable observation, however, is the difference in the size and shape of the TCE between encoding conditions.
-Specifically, subjects in the intentional encoding conditions tended to have a higher probability of making |laq| = 1 transitions.
+Specifically, participants in the intentional encoding conditions tended to have a higher probability of making |lag| = 1 transitions.

 The fact that the TCE is larger under intentional encoding may be due in large part to the use of strategic control processes to tune parameters of the memory system.
-A reduced TCE and a decreased correlation between overall recall and the TCE is generally observed when capacity for engaging in control processes is impaired, such as when subjects are unaware their memory will be tested, they have cognitive impairments, or they are instructed to use an alternate strategy.
-Considering control processes as parameter tuning mechanism may improve the ability of Retrieved Context Theory to explain a range of findings.
+A reduced TCE and a decreased correlation between overall recall and the TCE is generally observed when capacity for engaging in control processes is impaired, such as when participants are unaware their memory will be tested, they have cognitive impairments, or they are instructed to use an alternate strategy.
+Considering control processes as a parameter tuning mechanism may improve the ability of retrieved context theory to explain a range of findings.